DavidJGChen/probably-incorrect-answers/understanding-analysis/sequences-and-series.typ

   + An unbounded sequence containing a subsequence that is Cauchy.
 ]

+#solution[
+  +
+    $x_n = (-1)^n / n$.

+  +
+    Impossible, since all Cauchy sequences are bounded.

+  +
+    Impossible, since the subsequence would have an upper bound, and all terms in the original sequence would also have to obey that upper bound and thus the original sequence would be convergent by MCT.

+  +
+    $(0, 1, 0, 2, 0, 3, 0, 4, dots)$
+]

 #exercise[2.6.3][
   If $(x_n)$ and $(y_n)$ are Cauchy sequences, then one easy way to prove that $(x_n + y_n)$ is Cauchy is to use the Cauchy Criterion.
   By Theorem 2.6.4, $(x_n)$ and $(y_n)$ must be convergent, and the Algebraic Limit Theorem then implies $(x_n + y_n)$ is convergent and hence Cauchy.